shubhami7/HireMap/team/m2/features.md

 Input Name
 Users can upload their name and have it persist.
 Because there is currently no login authorization, this is implemented directly on the profile page and will move to the login page later.

-Assigned to: Mohammad Kiyani
+Assigned to: Mohammad Kiyani, Krish Sharma
 Points: 1

+Linked Name Input to IndexedDB
+The name input functionality was linked to IndexedDB for persistence, allowing the name to remain across sessions.

+Assigned to: Mohammad Kiyani, Krish Sharma
+Points: 1

 Profile Pic Upload Button
 A button that allows users to upload their pic to their profile, so that their page is customizable.
 Clicking the button will boot up the user's files so they can select what to upload.

-Assigned to: Mohammad Kiyani
+Assigned to: Mohammad Kiyani, Krish Sharma
 Points: 3

+Linked Profile Pic to IndexedDB
+The profile picture upload feature was linked to the IndexedDB, enabling the uploaded picture to be saved and persist across sessions.

+Assigned to: Krish Sharma
+Points: 1

 Resume Upload Button
 A link that allows users to upload their resume to their profile, so that they can view it as a PDF.
 Clicking the button will boot up the user's files so they can select what to upload.

-Assigned to: Mohammad Kiyani
+Assigned to: Mohammad Kiyani, Krish Sharma
 Points: 3

 Cover Letter Upload Button
 A link that allows users to upload their cover letter to their profile, so that they can view it as a PDF.
 Clicking the button will boot up the user's files so they can select what to upload.

-Assigned to: Mohammad Kiyani
+Assigned to: Mohammad Kiyani, Krish Sharma
 Points: 3

 Description/Bio Box